rreichhard/Data_Science_Portfolio/Diabetes Random Forest Prediction/README.md

 # Diabetes Prediction through Random Forest

-This project takes my own personal medical data from my CPAP machine prescribed by my physician.
-The general recommendation for minimum use each night is 4 hours.
-I found this minimum threshold to be overly difficult to achieve for many reasons.
-As I struggled with complying with this recommendation, I wanted to compare usage with AHI.
-AHI, or Apnea-Hypopnea Index, is basically a calculation of breathing issues per hour of sleep.
+This project takes anonymized medical data related to diabetes and attempts to predict who may become diabetic based on other factors.
 ## Installation

 Necessary libraries